ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 * Check how specifying modules work, this uses a relative path, and can be intersting for other purposes
 * Be able to specify a module not only by path, but directly with the module itself (in fact I think it's already possible!)
 * Be able to specify multiple names for a module
+* Change the way arguments are passed, accepting a real list of arguments instead of a single object.

 ### Logging